sefilata/heddc_acc/README.md

 2 msec (main dp)
 ```
 - `-e` : Output encodings file (Optional)
 Outputs the result of string decomposer in FASTA-like format.
-The correspondence of unit IDs and the their sequences is shown in the first line, in (number, unit sequence) format.
+The correspondence of unit IDs and their sequences is shown in the first line, in (number, unit sequence) format.
 ```encodings.txt
 # units: (0, ACC) (1, AGC)
 > seq1